raml-org/raml-spec/versions/raml-10/raml-10.md

 | traits? | Declarations of traits for use within this API.
 See section [Resource Types and Traits](#resource-types-and-traits) for more information.
 | resourceTypes? | Declarations of resource types for use within this API.
 See section [Resource Types and Traits](#resource-types-and-traits) for more information.
 | annotationTypes? | Declarations of annotation types for use by annotations.
 See section [Annotation Types](#declaring-annotation-types) for more information.
 | securitySchemes? | Declarations of security schemes for use within this API.
 See section [Security Schemes](#security-schemes) for more information.
-See section [Security Schemes](#security-schemes) for more information.
 | uses? | Importing external libraries that can be used within the API.
 See section [Libraries](#libraries) for more information.
 | title | Short plain-text label for the API
 | version? | The version of the API, e.g. "v1"